Statistical properties of zeta functions' zeros: Selberg's zeta functions for compact and non-compact manifolds

-Since all but a finite number of eigenvalues are greater than $1/4$ hence all but a finite number of $r_{n}$ is real and therefore the claim (f) implies that all but a finite number of zeros of $Z\left( s\right) $ are located on the line $\mathrm{Im}z=1/2.$
+Since all but a finite number of eigenvalues are greater than $1/4$ hence all but a finite number of $r_{n}$ is real and therefore the claim (f) implies that all but a finite number of zeros of $Z( s) $ are located on the line $\mathrm{Im}z=1/2.$

-The formula in claim (b) of this theorem follows from Selberg's trace formula and it can be thought as a functional equation for the logarithmic derivative of $Z\left( s\right) $.
-In particular, it implies the functional equation for the zeta functions itself.
+The formula in claim (b) of this theorem follows from Selberg's trace formula and it can be thought as a functional equation for the logarithmic derivative of $Z( s) $.
+In particular, it implies the functional equation for the zeta functions itself (cf. Theorem 4.12 in \cite{hejhal76}).

 \begin{theorem}[Hejhal-Selberg] Selberg's zeta function satisfies the following functional equation: \end{theorem}